bboehmke/docker-pebble-dev/README.md

 and the [SDK License Agreement](https://developer.getpebble.com/legal/sdk-license/) to use the Pebble SDK.

-To accept the license automatically create a file `ACCEPT_LICENSE` in `/home/pebble/.pebble-sdk/`.

 ## Note
 With the Pebble Tool 4.0 and above it is possible to switch the SDK version on